apache/pekko/docs/src/main/paradox/typed/distributed-data.md

-The messages for the replicator, such as @apidoc[typed.*Replicator.Update] are defined as subclasses of @apidoc[typed.*Replicator.Command] and the actual CRDTs are defined in the `akka.cluster.ddata` package, for example
+The messages for the replicator, such as @apidoc[typed.*Replicator.Update] are defined as subclasses of @apidoc[typed.*Replicator.Command] and the actual CRDTs are defined in the `pekko.cluster.ddata` package, for example
 @apidoc[cluster.ddata.GCounter].
 It requires a @scala[implicit] `org.apache.pekko.cluster.ddata.SelfUniqueAddress`,
 available from: